sohamgurjar12/resume/README.md

 This is my first project.
-This is resume projectin html.
+This is resume project in html.